JuliaLabs/Cassette.jl/docs/design.md

 Propagation through dispatch constraints is naturally achieved via the additional dispatch layer granted by the overdubbing mechanism.
 That is, underlying dispatch constraints never interfere with `Wrapper` propagation because dispatch-constrained methods (like `baz_identity`) are never directly called.
-Instead, Cassette executes the call method for the `Overdub` type, and this method has no dispatch constraints.<sup id="f2-anchor">[2](#f2)</sup>
+Instead, Cassette is executing the previously described `Overdub` call method, which has no such dispatch constraints.<sup id="f2-anchor">[2](#f2)</sup>

-In this way, `Wrapper` instances can naturally pass through overdubbed code, and only need to be explicitly handled at the primitive execution sites where `Cassette.execution` is called.
+Since all downstream function calls are wrapped in `Overdub`, `Wrapper` instances can naturally pass through overdubbed code, and only need to be explicitly handled at the primitive execution sites where `Cassette.execution` is called.
 Recall that the default behavior of `Cassette.execution` is to simply call the underlying function with the original arguments.
 We can easily modify this behavior to support `Wrapper` arguments by unwrapping all values before calling the function, using code similar to the following:

 ```julia
 # contextually extract wrapped values